Kubernetes Network Policy Egress: RDS & External Services

 The Cilium camp counters that an in-kernel eBPF datapath delivers O(1) policy lookups instead of growing iptables chains, plus first-class L7 awareness (HTTP, gRPC, and DNS-level rules) and built-in Hubble observability that makes every allow and deny inspectable.
 The DNS proxy is the price of that depth: it is the mechanism that lets Cilium both enforce DNS-level rules and learn FQDN-to-IP mappings in real time, writing them into maps the datapath already reads.

 Practical guidance: if you already run Calico and need straightforward FQDN egress with the fewest moving parts, its DNS-snooping model is low-friction and battle-tested.
 If you want L7-aware policy, rich flow visibility, predictable performance as policy counts climb, and a path toward a sidecarless service mesh, Cilium’s eBPF datapath is the stronger long-term foundation.
 Many platform teams in 2026 standardize on Cilium precisely because the same eBPF layer powers networking, egress security, and mesh together.
-For a deeper look at Cilium’s eBPF internals and how that datapath underpins L7 policy, see our sidecarless eBPF service mesh deep dive.
+For a comprehensive head-to-head that covers performance benchmarks, operational overhead, and migration paths, see our Cilium vs Calico industrial Kubernetes networking ADR.

 Production Hardening for Egress